smtmarie/CodingQuiz/README.md

 # Coding Quiz

-In this project, I built a timed code quiz with multiple-choice questions.
+In this project, I built a timed coding quiz with multiple-choice questions.
 The application runs in the browser and features dynamically updated HTML and CSS powered by your JavaScript code.
 It also features a clean and polished user interface and is responsive, ensuring that it adapts to multiple screen sizes.

 ## User Story